kbenhddia/LinqExtension/README.md

 ![](http://s8.postimg.org/piesznj1h/dunamiclinq.png)<br><br>

 <b>You need to know</b><br>
-This code does not support joins; you can use views in this case.<br>
+This code doesn't support joins; you can use views in this case.<br>
 <b>Licensing</b><br>
 LinqExtension is free.
-The source code is issued under a permissive free license, which means you can modify it as you please, and incorporate it into your own commercial or non-commercial software.
+The source code is issued under a permissive free license, which means you can modify it as you like, and incorporate it into your own commercial or non-commercial software.
 Enjoy!